burgerboxer/FVariableRandomizer/README.md

 3. Run install_req.bat
 4. Run main.py
 5. Configure config.json and set what you like to false to include them.
 (Optional)
-6. To do it again press "Enter" on your keyboard.
+6. To randomize again press "Enter" on your keyboard.

 #### ~~Binary~~